transcript-game/gm_8bit/docs/overview.md

 ## Introduction

-**gm_8bit** is a binary module for Garry's Mod that provides real-time voice manipulation capabilities.
-It intercepts Steam voice data on Source Engine servers, allowing for audio effects, voice relay, and recording functionality.
+**gm_8bit** is a binary module for Garry's Mod that intercepts Steam voice packets and relays them over UDP.
+It focuses exclusively on streaming captured voice to external consumers—no in-engine audio effects or Opus processing remain.

 ## Purpose

 The module enables server administrators to:

--   Apply real-time audio effects to player voices (bitcrushing, frequency reduction)
 -   Relay voice packets to external applications via UDP
--   Record and process voice communications
+-   Record and process voice communications outside the game server
--   Create immersive audio experiences (radio effects, voice distortion, etc.)
+-   Feed voice data into analytics, transcription, or streaming pipelines

 ## Key Features